LOUISVILLE, Ky. (WAVE) - Below is a list of people involved in the Breonna Taylor investigation:

 Yvette Gentry: The new interim police chief who came out of retirement to lead a beleaguered force following Schroeder’s retirement.

-Daniel Cameron: The Kentucky Attorney General whose office is handling the investigation.
+Daniel Cameron: The Kentucky Attorney General whose office handled the investigation before presenting its findings to a grand jury.

 Tom Wine: The Jefferson County Commonwealth’s Attorney who recused himself from the Taylor case because he was investigating Walker once Walker was charged with attempted murder.
 Wine decided to drop that charge against Walker.